-Mini Dirt Cake Cups are the cutest chocolate treats ever!
-Chocolate pudding, Oreos, and gummy worms are the key ingredients to making these fun handheld desserts.
+Chocolate pudding, Oreos, and gummy worms are the key ingredients in this fun handheld dessert recipe.

 Of course not.
 If you’re looking to pinch a penny and squeeze a dime, you can use generic brands of instant pudding mix and cookies and cream cookies.
 They should be just as good as the name-brand stuff!